emiliebarnard/pokemon-in-python/index.md

 #### Examples

-The following Python code retrieves JSON data for the move category called 'swagger' (the id for swagger is 5) and stores it into a dictionary with the following keys:
+The following Python code retrieves JSON data for the move category called *swagger* (the id for swagger is 5) and stores it into a dictionary with the following keys:

 | <span style="display: inline-block; width:100px;">Name</span>  | <span style="display: inline-block; width:410px;">Description</span> | <span style="display: inline-block; width:100px;">Type</span> |
 | ----- | -------------------- | ---- |